Orthodontic Emergencies Heath, Mt. Vernon

 Fortunately, if you find yourself in the middle of an orthodontic emergency, Wigal Orthodontics is here to help.
 Dr. Timothy Wigal and our team will try out best to keep you comfortable and provide immediate assistance over the phone if you can’t get to us right away.
-If you are experiencing an emergency, please contact our office that is closest to you as soon as you can; we’ll be ready to help.
+If you are experiencing an orthodontic emergency in Heath or Mt.
+Vernon, please contact our office that is closest to you as soon as you can; we’ll be ready to help.

 How Can I Avoid an Orthodontic Emergency?